Walking Dandruff Mite Infestation in Dogs (Cheyletiellosis)

 Therapy

 In addition to direct treatment of the dog, it is important to thoroughly clean and disinfect the environment to avoid re-infection.
-This includes washing bedding, toys, and other items that the dog has come into contact with.
+This includes washing bedding, toys, and other items the dog has come into Contact with.

-In some cases, it may be necessary to treat other pets in the household as well, even if they do not show any symptoms, to ensure complete eradication of the mites.
+In some cases, it may be necessary to treat other pets in the household as well, even if they show no symptoms, to ensure complete eradication of the mites.

 Prognosis and follow-up care

-The prognosis for dogs with cheyletiellosis is generally good, provided the condition is recognized early and treated appropriately.
+The prognosis for dogs with cheyletiellosis is generally good, provided the condition is detected early and treated appropriately.
 Most dogs respond well to treatment and recover completely without long-term consequences.

 Prevention